HallaSurvivor/Blog/_posts/2022-05-29-homotopy-of-homotopies.md

 Finally, then:

 <div class=boxed markdown=1>
-A Homotopy Theory is a category of the form
+A <span class=defn>Homotopy Theory</span> is a category of the form
 $\mathcal{C}[\mathcal{W}^{-1}]$ for some relative category.

 ⚠ The choice of $(\mathcal{C}, \mathcal{W})$ is far from unique.
-It's entirely possible[^11] for two relative categories to have the same homotopy category
+It's entirely possible for two relative categories to have the same homotopy category[^11]

 $$\mathcal{C_1}[\mathcal{W_1}^{-1}] \simeq \mathcal{C_2}[\mathcal{W_2}^{-1}]$$
 </div>